hariton-andrei-marius/Weather/README.md

 How to run
 =======

-To run it use the JAR file (that you will create with a Gradle build) into "build/libs" or use the command "gradle bootrun"; after that you must go to "http://127.0.0.1:8080".
+To run it use the JAR file (that you will create with a Gradle build) into "build/libs" or use the commands "gradle clean build" and "gradle bootrun"; after that you must go to "http://127.0.0.1:8080".